Mesa/Boogie Mark Series: Mark I

-One of the more notable amps in the series was built in 1977, with serial number A804: this is the amp built for Keith Richards, the first one in a long collaboration between Smith and the Rolling Stones, a collaboration which started somewhat inauspiciously when the Stones manager asked Smith for some free amps ("We're the Rolling Stones; we don't pay for amps"), and Smith refused.
-(Richards had played Santana's Boogie and decided he wanted one too.)
-Finally, Smith talked to Richards and they agreed that he would send them an amp, and that the Stones would pay for it or return it.
-Richards ended up using the amp for the El Mocambo show (as one of six), and the Stones, over the years, received and paid for over forty of Smith's amps.
+One of the more notable amps in the series was built in 1977, with serial number A804: this was the first amp built for Keith Richards in a long collaboration between Smith and the Rolling Stones that started when the Rolling Stones' manager asked Smith for free amps and Smith refused.
+Smith later talked to Richards and they agreed that he would send the band an amp, and the Stones would pay for it or return it.
+Richards ended up using the amp for the El Mocambo 1977 show, and over the years the Stones received (and paid for) over forty of Smith's amps.